 The terms of the form require that the property owner assume joint and several liability if “any gas, vapors, odors, smoke, dust, heat or glare or other substances exit the business.”
 It also releases the City from any liability “for any and all claims and demands or causes of action of any kind whatsoever, present or future, in any way relating to or arising from the conduct of the lessee/licensee’s business operation on said property.”
 ZB Distribs., LLC v.
 Lee, 2018 Colo.
 Dist.

-How Else Can a Landlord Mitigate its Risk When Leasing to a Retail Marijuana Establishment?
+How Else Can a Landlord Mitigate Its Risk When Leasing to a Retail Marijuana Establishment?

 If a landlord wishes to proceed with renting the property to a Retail Marijuana Establishment, they should seek to mitigate their risk by carefully crafting the lease agreement.